 If you have more questions about this process, please contact the Program Manager at 717-481-4870.

 What to Bring to Camp

 Every camper needs a mattress for sleeping in camp on metal (spring) or wooden bunk beds.
-Air mattresses are usually not durable enough because they can be punctured.
+My favorite camp mattress is a “tri-fold mat” available online, seasonally at Costco, etc. Air mattresses are usually not durable enough because they can be punctured.
+They also do not fit the bunks.
 Egg carton type mattresses are readily available at K-Mart, WalMart, etc and you can buy a queen size and fold it over or two twins.
 We recommend a 3″ – 5″ thick foam pad with a removable vinyl or cotton cover.
 A good standard size would be 36″ x 75 “.
 A doubled over full or queen memory foam mattress topper would work.

 Foam mattresses can sometimes be found at mattress stores; they may sometimes be found at department stores.
 Often we’ve found a suitable foam pad at a fabric & craft store.
 At these stores you can purchase foam (usually used for making cushions) of various thicknesses cut to any size you need.
 Click here for more info on where to get equipment we recommend for camp!

 Parent Handbooks along with all other necessary forms can be downloaded from the session info page.